-George Robertson is again visiting Moscow.
-Over the past two years the NATO secretary general visited Russia so many times that it comes to mind that the alliance actually considers Russia a strategic partner.
-Which by the way provides no answer to the question how far the limits of this partnership may reach.
+George Robertson is once again visiting Moscow.
+Over the past two years, the NATO secretary general has visited Russia so many times that it comes to mind that the alliance actually considers Russia a strategic partner, which, by the way, provides no answer to the question of how far the limits of this partnership might reach.

-This time George Robertson came to Russia to participate in a conference "The Role of the Military in Combating Terrorism."
-Unfortunately, the problem of terrorism is pressing for both, NATO and Russia.
-The NATO secretary general mentioned several times already that to his opinion cooperation in resistance to terrorism would be especially effective for both parties.
-However, it is not clear yet how exactly this cooperation will shape.
-Lately, NATO spoke oftener and oftener about closer cooperation between the alliance’s military structures and Russia.
+This time, George Robertson came to Russia to participate in a conference "The Role of the Military in Combating Terrorism."
+Unfortunately, the problem of terrorism is pressing for both NATO and Russia.
+The NATO secretary general mentioned several times that, in his opinion, cooperation in combating terrorism would be especially effective for both parties.
+However, it is not clear yet how exactly this cooperation will take shape.
+Lately, NATO has spoken more and more about closer cooperation between the alliance’s military structures and Russia.
 This very fact was confirmed by the NATO secretary general upon his arrival to Moscow.
 And how this cooperation may develop is not clear as well.
 To begin with, all discrepancies between Russia and NATO must be settled.

 It is perfectly clear that NATO’s further expansion is the key problem in the relations between the alliance and Russia.
-It seems that NATO decided to follow an extensive development model.
-The process of expansion is rather long by itself, it is connected with lots of bureaucratic procedures; these procedures concern NATO member countries, as well as those which claim to NATO membership.
-And as there are still many countries that desire to enter the military alliance, the NATO leadership doesn’t need to think of what will happen further.
+It seems that NATO has decided to follow an extensive development model.
+The process of expansion is rather long by itself, and it is connected with lots of bureaucratic procedures; these procedures concern NATO member countries, as well as those that aim for NATO membership.
+As there are still many countries that desire to enter the military alliance, the NATO leadership doesn’t need to think of what will happen further.
 A question arises: do we need this organization, in its present-day form at least?
-This idea highly likely occurs to NATO leadership from time to time.
+This question highly likely occurs to the NATO leadership from time to time.

-It is an open secret that until recently the USA carried the main burden for military operations (no matter what enemy was chosen at that); European NATO members almost always acted as a subsidiary force.
-At that, if necessary, the USA can wonderfully do without assistance of other members of the alliance (although this possibility rather should be considered hypothetically).
-All attempts of European states to create “fast deployment forces” have brought no considerable result yet, as the idea is too expensive by itself.
+It is no secret that, until recently, the USA carried the main burden of military operations (no matter what enemy was chosen at that); European NATO members almost always acted as a subsidiary force.
+At that, if necessary, the USA can wonderfully do without the assistance of other members of the alliance (although this possibility should be considered hypothetically).
+All attempts of European states to create “fast deployment forces” have brought no considerable result, as the idea is too expensive.

-The NATO secretary general also touched upon the problem of the Russian army reforming.
+The NATO secretary general also touched upon the problem of Russian army reforms.
 His words were rather diplomatic concerning the problem: “The armed forces of Russia and NATO are hypertrophied; they had been designed with a view to fight in the third world war.
 They are too large and expensive for our economies.”
-In his words, main objective of the army today is to resist to the threat of international terrorism and carry out joint peacemaking missions.
-The NATO secretary general is sure that the armies need less conscripts, but more professionals, less tanks and more high-precision weapons.
-Does it mean that George Robertson cares about the state of the Russian army not less than about the armies of other NATO members?
-If so, he is unlikely to reach mutual understanding with the Russian leadership on the problem.
+In his words, the main objective of the army today is to resist the threat of international terrorism and carry out joint peacemaking missions.
+The NATO secretary general is sure that the armies need less conscripts, more professionals, less tanks, and more high-precision weapons.
+Does it mean that George Robertson cares about the state of the Russian army no less than about the armies of other NATO members?
+If so, he is unlikely to reach a mutual understanding with the Russian leadership on the problem.

 On the whole, we cannot say that an era of unlimited trust between Russia and NATO will come soon.
 The attitude of the alliance to its Eastern neighbor is too ambiguous.
-On the one hand, NATO calls upon Russia for a joint struggle against terrorism; on the other hand, NATO provides no guarantees that no military bases will be situated on the territory of former Baltic republics.
-But if such bases are located there, NATO armed forces will be too close to the Russian border.
+On the one hand, NATO calls upon Russia to join in the struggle against terrorism; on the other hand, NATO provides no guarantees that no military bases will be situated on the territories of former Baltic republics.
+However, if such bases are located there, NATO will be too close to the Russian border.